 Humphreys and Mohamed (2003) use the Collier-Hoeffler (2001) model alongside the Fearon and Laitin model (2003) to analyze the probabilities of war onset in Mali and Senegal.
 The authors find no greed hypothesis for the Mali case, but find a strong support for grievance-based explanation for the Malian conflict.
 The authors also find support for opportunity cost explanation of the war in Mali because of the weakness of the state and high unemployment rate in the areas affected by the conflict.
-There is also evidence of a
+There is also evidence of a spillover effect where the onset of war resulted in part because of conflict in neighboring countries (Humphreys and Mohamed 2003, 5).
+Interestingly in Senegal for example, the conflict in Casamance is protracted while in Mali it is cyclical.
+Unlike Casamance, Northern Mali does not have natural resources able to sustain a conflict.
+Furthermore, the

-&lt;sup>8 While discussing the rapport between autonomy and secessionism, Svante Cornell (2002) argues.
+While discussing the rapport between autonomy and secessionism, Svante Cornell (2002) argues.
 "The institution of autonomous regions is conducive to secessionism because institutionalizing and promoting the separate identity of a titular group increases that group's cohesion and willingness to act, and establishing political institutions increases the capacity of that group to act.
 Autonomy affects each of the following areas: borders, group identity, state institutions, leadership, mass media, and external support" (252-3).

-&lt;sup>9 Their study in Senegal focuses on the secessionist conflict in the southern region of Senegal, Casamance.
-Unlike the cyclical pattern of the Tuareg rebellions in Mali, the conflict in Casamance is a protracted low intensity secessionist conflict that have lasted for three decades to-date.
+9 Their study in Senegal focuses on the secessionist conflict in the southern region of Senegal, Casamance.
+Unlike the cyclical pattern of the Tuareg rebellions in Mali, the conflict in Casamance is a protracted low